TestStack/TestStack.FluentMVCTesting/BREAKING_CHANGES.md

 ### Reason

-The `ShouldRenderFile` method was equivocal because it had the possibility to be interperted to test for a `FileResult` when in fact, it tested for a `FileContentResult`.
+The `ShouldRenderFile` method was ambiguous because it had the possibility to be interperted to test for a `FileResult` when in fact, it tested for a `FileContentResult`.

 It is for this reason that we introduced two unequivocal methods namely, `ShouldRenderAnyFile` and `ShouldRenderFileContents`.